 Rose (Rosa canina): A floral nervine euphoriant that is well indicated for energetic and emotional imbalances.
 Rose offers itself as a powerful ally for softening and opening the heart, while also helping us to create healthy relational boundaries.
 Rose has a long tradition for grief and anxiety support, and is also a powerful astringent and anti-aging agent making it a common ingredient in skincare formulas.

 Cinnamon (Cinnamomum verum): A familiar spice that offers a gently warming energy and sweetly pungent flavor.
-Reserach has shown Cinnamon's effectiveness in modulating blood glucose levels and reducing blood lipids like LDL, as well as overall cholesterol.
-Cinnamon also presents as a circluatory stimulant and warming carminiative by stimulating both cardivascular flow and digestive fire.
+Research has shown Cinnamon's effectiveness in modulating blood glucose levels and reducing blood lipids like LDL, as well as overall cholesterol.
+Cinnamon also presents as a circulatory stimulant and warming carminative by stimulating both cardiovascular flow and digestive fire.

 Cardamom (Elettaria cardamomum): A distinct aromatic that harmonizes and contributes even deeper flavor profiles.
 In Ayurveda, Cardamom is considered a tridoshic plant and balancing to all constitutions.
 It is commonly sought for building digestive fire, alleviating spasm and cough, reducing intestinal pain, and moving Qi.